 Big and small retail outlets prioritize last-mile delivery

 Brick-and-mortar behemoth, Target, is calibrating its last-mile logistics to keep itself at pace with the shifting trends in consumer behavior.
 The eighth-largest retailer in the U.S. market opened a sortation center in Minnesota last year to strengthen its last-mile capabilities.
-In April this year, Target announced that it’ll club its Shipt delivery service with the technological prowess provided by Deliv and Grand Junction to speed up deliveries.
+In April 2021, Target announced that it’ll combine its Shipt delivery service with the technological prowess provided by Deliv and Grand Junction to speed up deliveries.

 Target has seen a 235% rise in same-day service and that’s why online fulfillment is a high priority for the organization.
 The retail giant is planning to invest $4 billion annually in the next few years to enhance its delivery services.